 The immune response which occurs in neurodegenerative disease was long considered a secondary response to underlying disease processes.
 However, emerging evidence from both genetic and functional studies has implicated the immune system, and microglia, specifically as central players in disease onset and progression.
 Using a multi-pronged approach including transcriptomics, proteomics, and functional assays across both in vivo mouse models and in vitro patient-derived iPSC models the Stevens lab seeks to understand how microglia and other immune populations modulate disease pathogenesis in Alzheimer’s and other neurodegenerative conditions.

 The Stevens lab is always in the process of implementing, building on, and developing new tools that can n expand how we approach new and ongoing problems within the field.
-These tools are not only limited to physical methodology used at the bench, but also utilization of our technological resources to write new analysis and visualization scripts to make data acquisition and exploration easier and more insightful.
+These tools are not only limited to physical methodology used at the bench, but extend to utilization of our technological resources to write new analysis and visualization scripts, These make data acquisition and exploration easier, more intuitive, more efficient, and more insightful.
 You can read more about the specific tools we're developing on the Ongoing Projects page.